 Gambell’s Yard: Named after a family of the same name who had a business in the area.

-Gaol Lane Bow: (formerly Town Hall Lane) was named because of its proximity to the Tholsel, which was first of all the Town Hall and subsequently was converted to a gaol.
+Gaol Lane Bow: (formerly Town Hall Lane) was named because of its proximity to the Tholsel, which was first of all the Town Hall and later was converted to a gaol.

 Gaol Borreen: Named due to its proximity to an old gaol.

 Garryglass: Located off the Golflinks Road, Castletroy.

 George’s Street, (Part 2), (part 3), (part 4) (part 5) (part 6): (now O’Connell Street) was named after King George III.
 Another possibly is that it was named after St. George’s Church which once stood on the street before being replaced by St. Michael’s Church was also named after this king.

 Gerald Griffin Street (formerly Cornwallis Street), Gerald Griffin Street Lower (part 2), Griffins Row: named after Gerald Griffin (1803-1840) dramatist, novelist, and poet, who was born in Bow Lane.
 He entered the Christian Brothers at the height of his fame in 1838.
 Photograph of Gerald Griffin Street and Lower Gerald Griffin Street